Positions

 Salary or Salary Range: This is a full time 12 month position with full time benefits.
 The salary for this position is based on the faculty salary scale.
 The starting step is a step 3.
 The salary is $51,384 to $56,316 based on the experience and education.
 This position is available on 5/19/2025.
 Applications will be accepted until this position is filled.

-Duties and Responsibilities: The Health Sciences Instructor is directly responsible to the Coordinator of CE-Allied Health and the Director of the CNA program (if applicable).
+The Administrative Assistant is responsible to the Vice President of Instructional Services and will perform tasks in support of the Instructional Services with a college-wide emphasis.
 This is a security-sensitive position and is subject to a criminal history record.
 (Texas Government Code 411.094 & Texas Education Code 51.215)

 Specific duties include: